The Blip: Reception and popular culture

 Following the premiere of Endgame, Google included a clickable icon of the Infinity Gauntlet in Google Search results for "Thanos" or "Infinity Gauntlet" as a digital Easter egg.
 The icon, when clicked, made a finger-snapping motion before half of the search results disappeared, akin to the disappearance of characters following the Blip.
 The disappearance of the search results could also be reversed, shown by the use of the Time Stone in the Infinity Gauntlet icon.
 Feige has noted the similar connotations and societal ramifications between the fictional Blip and the real-life COVID-19 pandemic, which began several months after the release of Endgame.
 Feige elaborated, "As we started getting into a global pandemic last March and April and May, we started to go, holy mackerel, the Blip, this universal experience...this experience that affected every human on Earth, now has a direct parallel between what people who live in the MCU had encountered, and what all of us in the real world have encountered."
 In late 2020, Funko released a Funko Pop of Nick Fury in the middle of being dusted.
-In March 2021, to congratulate James Cameron on Avatar (2009) regaining the title as the highest-grossing film of all time at the worldwide box office over Endgame, the Russo brothers shared an image with Thanos' armor scarecrow and the Avengers' logo dusting away into the Avatar logo.
+In March 2021, to congratulate James Cameron on Avatar (2009) regaining the title as the highest-grossing film of all time at the worldwide box office over Endgame, the Russo brothers shared an image with Thanos's armor scarecrow and the Avengers' logo dusting away into the Avatar logo.